The Spiritual Exercises at Canisius College

 The Jesuits and our friends here at Canisius College are involved in God’s adventure into the world of today.
 Our Journey was born from our experience of the Spiritual Exercises of Saint Ignatius.
 If you want to explore your most authentic self and enjoy new discoveries in your relationship with God, who loves you and our world and has a special place for you in this mission, please consider doing some form of the Spiritual Exercises described here.

-The Spiritual Exercises are open to Canisius
+INVITATION: The Spiritual Exercises at Canisius College

 Who will benefit from the Spiritual Exercises?